Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Introduction

 Let $n$ be an integer and let $r > 0$ be real.
 Let $V=\{v_i\}_{i=1}^n$ be a set of points chosen uniformly at random in the square $\left[0,\sqrt{n}\right]^2$.
 Then the \emph{random geometric graph} $G \in \RG$ has vertex set $V$ and edge set $E=\{ (u,v) : \|u-v\| < r \}$ where $\|u-v\|$ denotes the Euclidean distance.
 (We will often abuse notation by identifying a vertex with its position.)

-Note that this is simply a rescaling of the \emph{unit disk model} where $(u,v) \in E$ if the unit disks centered at $u$ and $v$ intersect.
-However, we follow previous authors in changing the density of the graph by varying $r$.
-We also scale the size of the square so that it has area $n$ so that the density of $V$ is $1$: that is, the expected number of points in any measurable subset is equal to its area.
+This is simply a rescaling of the \emph{unit disk model} where $(u,v) \in E$ if the unit disks centered at $u$ and $v$ intersect, \cite{Clark90}.
+However, we follow previous authors in changing the density of the graph by varying $r$ rather than varying the density of points in the plane.
+Since the square has area $n$, the density is always $1$: that is, the expected number of points in any measurable subset is equal to its area.

 It is also natural to consider a Poisson model, where the points are generated by a Poisson point process with intensity $1$.
 In that case the number of vertices fluctuates but is concentrated around $n$, and the local properties of the two models are asymptotically the same.
 We will occasionally refer to the Poisson model below.

 Note that the number of points in a region of area $A$ is binomially distributed in the uniform model, and Poisson distributed with mean $A$ in the Poisson model.
 In both cases, the probability that such a region of area is empty is at most $\e^{-A}$; this is exact in the Poisson model, and is an upper bound on the probability $(1-A/n)^n$ in the uniform model.